nanuc/loggy/README.md

 ```
 loggy($myMessage);
 ```
-`myMessage` can be anything that can be translated into JSON (usually you would use a string or an array).
+`myMessage` can be basically anything.

 ### Time measurement
 You can start and stop a time measurement with